AFM-analysis/nanite/docs/sec_getting_started.rst

 What is nanite?
 ===============
-The development of nanite was motivated by a unique problem that arises in AFM force-indentation data analysis, particularly for biological samples:
+The development of nanite was motivated by a unique problem that arises in AFM force-distance data analysis, particularly for biological samples:
 The data quality varies a lot due to biological variation and due to experimental complexities that have to be dealt with when measuring biological samples.
-To address this problem, nanite makes use of machine-learning (á la `scikit-learn <http://scikit-learn.org/>`_), which allows to automatically determine the quality of a force-indentation curve based on a user-defined rating scheme (see :ref:`sec_rating` for more information).
+To address this problem, nanite makes use of machine-learning (á la `scikit-learn <http://scikit-learn.org/>`_), which allows to automatically determine the quality of a force-distance curve based on a user-defined rating scheme (see :ref:`sec_rating` for more information).
 But nanite is much more than just that.
-It comes with an extensive set of tools for AFM force-indentation data analysis.
+It comes with an extensive set of tools for AFM force-distance data analysis.

 Supported file formats